8 Chapter 8 – Rendezvous

 Case 1: Target Ahead of Interceptor

 The basis of this case is that the target is ahead of the interceptor.
 This means that the angular distance from the interceptor to the target is less than the angular distance from the target to the interceptor (going in the same direction as the orbit).
 In this case, we are going to move the interceptor into a smaller phasing orbit with a smaller period.
-This will speed the interceptor up, and when timed correctly, it will meet back up (i.e. rendezvous) with the target after one orbit.
+This will speed the interceptor up, and when timed correctly, it will meet back up (i.e. rendezvous) with the target after one orbit (Figure 7).

 In this scenario, the target is positioned ahead of the interceptor in the same orbit.
 The angular distance from the interceptor to the target is less than the angular distance from the target to the interceptor, considering the direction of their orbits.
 To achieve rendezvous, the interceptor maneuvers into a smaller phasing orbit with a shorter period.
 This maneuver involves slowing down the interceptor, which may seem counterintuitive as the goal is to speed up.
 However, this slowing down allows the interceptor to transition into the smaller orbit and eventually catch up with the target after completing one orbit.